 The General Fund is the chief operating fund of the Town of Youngtown, Arizona.
 As a measure of the General Fund's liquidity, it may be useful to compare both General Fund's fund balance and total Town fund balance to total General Fund expenditures and total town expenditures.
-General Fund's fund balance represents 240% of total General Fund expenditures, while total Town fund balance represents 216% of total Town governmental expenditures.
+General Fund's fund balance represents 276% of total General Fund expenditures, while total Town fund balance represents 213% of total Town governmental expenditures.

-The fund balance of the Town of Youngtown, Arizona's General Fund increased by \$1,503,964 during the current fiscal year, primarily due to conservative spending and higher than expected revenues.
+The fund balance of the Town of Youngtown, Arizona's General Fund increased by \$1,798,378 during the current fiscal year, primarily due to conservative spending and higher than expected revenues.

-The fund balance of the Town of Youngtown, Arizona's HURF Fund increased \$171,250 due to less street repair projects.
+The fund balance of the Town of Youngtown, Arizona's Grant Fund was comparable to prior year.

-The fund balance of the Town of Youngtown, Arizona's Debt Service Fund increased \$30,779.
+The fund balance of the Town of Youngtown, Arizona's Debt Service Fund increased \$32,418.

 Nonmajor Governmental Funds of the Town of Youngtown, Arizona, are combined into one column on the governmental fund statements.
-The increase of \$11,022 was due to tax revenue collected for the street lighting district's exceeding related expenditures and grant fund carryover.
+The increase of \$160,343 was due to tax revenue collected for the street lighting district's exceeding related expenditures.